WakiMak/trentent.github.io-forked/_posts/2017-06-01-citrix-storefront-performance-testing-and-tuning-part-3-perfmon-counters-browser-logon.md

 </p>

 <p>
-  Storefront has some great new performance counters that can help you determine your pain points. Â Access to Citrix is usually talked about in terms of &#8216;rate&#8217; so the per-second and average time counters are excellent in helping determine what is the component taking so long to do whatever task. Â The breaking down of how longÂ <em>individual</em> XML brokers take is a <span style="text-decoration: underline;"><strong>HUGE</strong></span> plus as you should be able to accurately gauge which Citrix FARM is now causing slowness in logon, enumeration or launching for your users.
+  Storefront has some great new performance counters that can help you determine your pain points. Â Access to Citrix is usually talked about in terms of 'rate' so the per-second and average time counters are excellent in helping determine what is the component taking so long to do whatever task. Â The breaking down of how longÂ <em>individual</em> XML brokers take is a <span style="text-decoration: underline;"><strong>HUGE</strong></span> plus as you should be able to accurately gauge which Citrix FARM is now causing slowness in logon, enumeration or launching for your users.
 </p>

 <!-- AddThis Advanced Settings generic via filter on the_content -->